enitdev/ajax-shoutcast-vbulletin/README.md

 [![vBulletin - 4.2.*](https://img.shields.io/badge/vBulletin-4.2.*-2ea44f)](https://) ![maintained - yes](https://img.shields.io/badge/maintained-yes-blue)

 This project was made for [LiteRECORDS](https://literecords.com)
-I was going to build this into an XML product.
-Maybe one day...
+I was going to build this into an XML product but with the project files you can completely customize everything.
 Support from Dave Jong.
 <img src="https://literecords.com/public/shoutcast-ajax-ui.png" />